Obtaining F-1 or J-1 Status

 After paying the SEVIS fee, you will need to contact a U.S. consular office or embassy to schedule a visa appointment to obtain the F-1 or J-1 visa stamp in your passport.*

 Scheduling practices vary among offices, so visit the specific consular post's website to learn how to make an appointment.
-You can also check the Visa Wait Times calculator to see how long it will take to get an appointment.
-Keep in mind that F-1 student visas cannot be issued more than 120 days before the program start date listed on Form I-20.
+You can also check the Visa Wait Times calculator or review the Global Visa Wait Times chart to see how long it will take to get an appointment.
+Keep in mind that F visas for new students cannot be issued more than 365 days before the program start date listed on Form I-20.

 In general, you should allow several weeks to schedule an appointment and complete the visa application process, especially if your major field of study or country of citizenship requires additional security checks.
 The U.S. Department of State strongly recommends students apply for a visa at a consulate or embassy in their home country.